avinashbarnwal/avinashbarnwal.github.io/_posts/2024-10-05-langchain_generative_ai.md

 llmchain_chat.run("podcast player")
 ```

-Generix chains are used as building blocks for the Utility chains.
+Generic chains are used as building blocks for the Utility chains.

 2. Utility:- It comprised of multiple chains to help solve the problems.
 One of the example is PalChain.
 PAL stands for Programme Aided Language Model.